Fine White Wines from Galicia

 The above comparisons between Albariño and Godello with that much-loved variety, Sauvignon Blanc, are reasonably accurate, for all three varieties can produce aromatic, charming wines with varying depths of fruitiness.
 Like Kiwi Sauvignon Blanc, most of their class and fruitiness are developed while the wines are still young, although experiments have increasingly been undertaken with barrel and lees aging.
 But generally, an old Albariño will taste flat and monotone, although Godello can age successfully for several years.

 However, the flavor profile of Albariño is perhaps closer to Riesling, while Godello usually has good acidity, soft fruit, and a spicy bouquet.
 Its structure is not dissimilar to Chardonnay, meaning that the winemaker has some license to coax out what flavors or aromas he sees fit.
 Both of these grapes deserve pairing with the most excellent seafood and light fish dishes – they are divine with scallops or sea bass!
-You can enjoy these wine and many more on an exclusive Cellar Tours Galicia Food & Wine Tour.
+You can enjoy these wines and many more on an exclusive Cellar Tours Galicia Food & Wine Tour.

 As you might expect, quality does vary, but the best producers can always be relied upon to craft excellent wines of real class and distinction.